mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 2. Copy the contents of the `query.js` file from the cloned GitHub repo `github.com/mahoney1/commpaper`

 3. Paste the contents into your `query.js` VS Code edit session.
-You should have all the copied contents in your new query JavaScript "worker" `query.js` file.
-Now go ahead and save this file.
-You're done with the smart contract edits.
+You should now have a series of functions in your new query JavaScript "worker" `query.js` file.
+Now go ahead and save this file using **CTRL + S**.

+### Step 3.
+Add requisite advanced query 'delta' functionality to your VS Code project

-4. Next, we want to add the 'advanced' delta query code functions to `query.js` - you can copy/paste the code segment below, ensureing you paste before the last curly bracket, at the bottom of `query.js` (ie its before the `module.exports` line).
+1. With the `query.js` file still open, add the 'advanced' delta query code functions to it - you can copy/paste the code segment below, ensuring you paste before the last curly bracket, at the bottom of `query.js` (ie its before the `module.exports` line).

 ```
 // =========================================================================================